Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Our approach

-Our proposed formulation in Section \ref{sec:collaborative_learning} offers the flexibility of designing customized objectives for displacement estimation and heteroscedastic variance estimation.
-Since the inverse-weighting strategy tends to be biased causing undersampling, we propose to weigh the image fidelity term based on the $\gamma$-exponentiated \textit{relative} signal-to-noise ratio rather than the inverse of \textit{absolute} variance.
+Our proposed formulation above offers the flexibility of designing separate objectives for the displacement and variance estimators.
+For the displacement loss, we addressed the undersampling issue by modifying the image fidelity weighting term from the inverse of \textit{absolute} variance to the $\gamma$-exponentiated \textit{relative} SNR.
 Our proposed displacement loss is defined as

 where $\mathcal{T}(\cdot)$ is the sigmoid activation function.
-The exponentiated $\gamma$ indicates the confidence of the displacement model on the estimated heteroscedastic variance.
-When $\gamma=0$, the image reconstruction error reduces to MSE, showing that the displacement model is less confident in the variance estimate.
-When $\gamma=1$, the reconstruction error is weighted higher toward regions with relatively less noise.
-We experiment with different settings of $\gamma$ described in \cref{sec:gamma} and discover that a value of $\gamma=0.5$ achieves the optimal trade-off.
+The hyperparameter $\gamma$ indicates the confidence of the displacement model on the estimated variance; when $\gamma=0$ the image fidelity term reduces to MSE.
+Gradient stopping (denoted as $\floor{\cdot}$) was necessary to treat the weighting term as a scalar map and to prevent duplicate back-propagation by the two estimators.

-By stopping the gradient (denoted as $\floor{\cdot}$) of the predicted heteroscedastic variance in displacement loss, the weighting term acts as an adaptive scalar map that encourages the network to concentrate on regions with relatively less noise, reducing the negative impact of undersampling.